 Is the $7,000/yr Upgrade from Lite to Full Worth It?

 The price jump from Recruiter Lite ($2,040/yr) to Recruiter Corporate (~$10,800/yr) is roughly $8,760 per seat.
-That's a significant investment that only pays off if the additional features translate into measurably more hires.
+Paying that premium only makes sense when the additional features translate into measurably more hires.

-Here's the ROI math.
-According to SHRM's 2025 Benchmarking Report, the average cost per hire for nonexecutive roles is $5,475.
-If Corporate's expanded network access and higher InMail volume help you fill even two additional positions per year that Lite would have missed, the upgrade pays for itself.
+Here’s the ROI math.
+According to SHRM’s 2025 Benchmarking Report, the average cost per hire for nonexecutive roles is $5,475.
+Corporate’s expanded network access and higher InMail volume need to produce only two additional hires per year, specifically hires that Lite would have missed, for the upgrade to pay for itself.

-But that assumes InMail is your bottleneck.
-If you're already getting decent response rates on Lite and your main frustration is the volume cap, the upgrade helps.
-If your core problem is that InMail response rates are low (18-25% average across the platform), spending $8,760/yr more on the same outreach channel won't fix it.
-You'll just send more messages that get ignored at the same rate.
+But that assumes InMail is the actual bottleneck.
+Teams already getting decent response rates on Lite but frustrated by the volume cap will find the upgrade useful.
+When the core problem is low InMail response rates (18-25% average across the platform), spending $8,760/yr more on the same outreach channel won’t fix it.
+More messages get ignored at the same rate; the channel is the constraint, not the tier.

-That's the scenario where a platform shift makes more financial sense than a tier upgrade.
-Pin's Professional plan costs $1,788/yr - less than Recruiter Lite - and delivers a 48% response rate across email, LinkedIn, and SMS.
-Instead of paying $10,800/yr for 150 InMails at 18-25% response rates, you could pay $1,788/yr for uncapped multi-channel outreach at 48%.
-The math isn't close.
+That’s the scenario where a platform shift makes more financial sense than a tier upgrade.
+Pin’s Professional plan costs $1,788/yr (less than Recruiter Lite) and delivers 5x better response rates across email, LinkedIn, and SMS.
+Put differently: $10,800/yr for 150 InMails at 18-25% response rates versus $1,788/yr for uncapped multi-channel outreach.
+The math isn’t close.

 Which Plan Fits Your Team?

-The right plan depends on three factors: team size, hiring volume, and whether you need integrations.
-Here's a practical decision framework based on how the plans actually perform.
+Three factors determine the right plan: team size, hiring volume, and whether integrations are required.
+Here’s a practical decision framework based on how each plan actually performs in the field.

 Choose Recruiter Lite if: